NicolasMilliard/SmartVote/hardhat/README.md

       ✔ should revert: instance is paused (POV owner) ✔ should revert: votingStatus is not RegisteringVoters (POV owner) Start proposals registration
-      ✔ should update workflow to ProposalsRegistrationStarted
+      ✔ should update workflow to ProposalsRegistration
       ✔ should revert (POV voter1)
-      ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already ProposalsRegistrationStarted (POV owner) Register a proposal
+      ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already ProposalsRegistration (POV owner) Register a proposal
       ✔ should register a proposal (POV owner)
       ✔ should register a proposal (POV voter1)
-      ✔ should revert: caller is not a voter (POV nonVoter) ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already ProposalsRegistrationStarted (POV owner) ✔ should revert: voters can not add proposals (POV voter1) ✔ should revert: proposal already submitted (POV owner) End proposals registration
+      ✔ should revert: caller is not a voter (POV nonVoter) ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already ProposalsRegistration (POV owner) ✔ should revert: voters can not add proposals (POV voter1) ✔ should revert: proposal already submitted (POV owner) Display all Proposals
-      ✔ should update workflow to ProposalsRegistrationEnded
-      ✔ should revert (POV voter1)
-      ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already ProposalsRegistrationEnded (POV owner) Display all Proposals
       ✔ should return all proposals details (POV voter1 - Single proposal) ✔ should return all proposals details (POV voter1 - Multiple proposals) ✔ should revert: caller is not a voter (POV nonVoter) ✔ should revert: instance is paused (POV voter1) Start voting session
-      ✔ should update workflow to VotingSessionStarted
+      ✔ should update workflow to VotingSession
       ✔ should revert (POV voter1)
-      ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already ProposalsRegistrationEnded (POV owner) Vote
+      ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already startVotingSession (POV owner) Vote
       ✔ should vote for a proposal
       ✔ should revert: caller is not a voter (POV nonVoter) ✔ should revert: already paused (POV owner)
-      ✔ should revert: workflow status is not VotingSessionStarted (POV owner) ✔ should revert: voter has already voted once (POV voter1) End voting session
+      ✔ should revert: workflow status is not VotingSession (POV owner) ✔ should revert: voter has already voted once (POV voter1) Start tally session
-      ✔ should update workflow to VotingSessionEnded
-      ✔ should revert (POV voter1)
-      ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already VotingSessionEnded (POV owner) Start tally session
       ✔ should update workflow to VotesTallied
       ✔ should revert (POV voter1)
-      ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already VotingSessionEnded (POV owner) Tally votes
+      ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is already startTallySession (POV owner) Tally votes
       ✔ should get winner (POV owner)
-      ✔ should detect an equality and store the proposals concerned (POV owner) (51ms) ✔ should start a second tour (POV owner) (42ms) ✔ should get winner after a second tour (POV owner) (81ms) ✔ should revert (POV voter1)
+      ✔ should detect an equality and store the proposals concerned (POV owner) (43ms) ✔ should start a second tour (POV owner) (39ms) ✔ should get winner after a second tour (POV owner) (75ms) ✔ should revert (POV voter1)
       ✔ should revert: instance is paused (POV owner) ✔ should revert: workflow status is not VotesTallied (POV owner)